 Population | 3.5 million (2024 estimate) |

-Capital | Ulaanbaatar |
+Capital and largest city | Ulaanbaatar |

 National flower | Scabiosa comosa |

-National Animal | Przewalski’s horse |
+National animal | Przewalski’s horse |

 National bird | Saker falcon |